jiten14/jitoneaipro-docs/README.md

 3. **Convert Text to Audio**: Users can convert written text into audio format.
 4. **SEO Meta Description**: Users can generate SEO meta descriptions from long-form content.

+### 🚀 Upcoming Enhancements — What’s Next for JitoneAi Pro

+We’re continuously improving JitoneAi Pro to deliver even more flexibility and power to your FilamentPHP applications.
+Here’s a glimpse of what’s coming in the next update:

+1. **Multi-Model AI Support** *(Coming Soon)*
+   Developers will be able to configure and switch between multiple AI platforms such as **Grok AI**, **Claude (Anthropic)**, **Gemini AI**, and others.
+   - Selection will be easily managed via the package’s `config` file
+   - Enables you to leverage different AI models based on your project's specific needs

+Stay tuned — these updates are designed to give you greater control, enhanced performance, and more choice in how you build with AI.

+## How to Buy

+Ready to integrate AI into your Laravel workflows?
+Simply click the **Buy for $49** (The updated price is $19, as reflected on the checkout page.) button at the top of this page — you’ll be redirected to our secure LemonSqueezy checkout.
+Once your one-time payment is completed, you’ll instantly receive the downloadable ZIP package via email.
+From there, follow the "How to Use" section to install and activate JitoneAi Pro in your project.
+It’s fast, simple, and powerful.

 ## Support